spark3dp/print-simulator/README.md

 For a guide to obtaining an access-token see our tutorial on Generating an Access Token and/or the Authentication API documentation.

 <h4> Testing REST API Calls
-API calls can be tested from our Print API documentation of by using a rest client such as Postman so you can update the token in a single location without having to update each end point.
+API calls can be tested from our Print API documentation or by using a REST client such as Postman so you can update the token in a single location without having to update each end point.

-<h4>Registering to use the printer</h4>
+<h4>Registering to use the printer simulator</h4>
+Unless you register to use the printer simulator you will not be able to send any jobs or commands to it from an app.

-1. Click “New Token” to have the printer connect to the server and retrieve a registration code.
+1. Click “New Token” to have the printer connect to the Spark server and retrieve a registration code.
+The registration token will be displayed on the Print Simulator's log.
+This registers you as the print simulator's "printer owner".
-2. Call the Printer Register API (in the Print API's Printer Registration section).
+2. Call the Printer Register API (see the Print API's Printer Registration section).
-The following example uses the Postman REST client (https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?hl=en).
+The following example uses the Postman REST client (https://chrome.google.com/webstore/detail/postman-rest-client).
 ```
 POST /api/v1/print/printers/register HTTP/1.1
 Host: sandbox.spark.autodesk.com